tried and true watercolor art supplies

-Watercolor papers are available in Hot Press, Cold Press and Rough Press.
+Watercolor papers come in Hot Press, Cold Press and Rough Press.

 - Cold Press is the most used paper.
 Its texture pulls the paint off your brush onto the paper.

-- The 140# paper is often used, but it must have its edges fastened down (stretched) before painting to keep it from waving and warping as you paint.
+- The 140# paper is most used weight.
+It must have its edges fastened down (stretched) to prevent warping when you paint.

 - The 300# paper is thicker and it will stay flat when you paint on it.